minimalic/silverstripe-cryptoprotect/README.md

 Or use base URL with:
 `/dev/build?flush=all`

+Inside CMS use the "cryptoprotect" area and generate new hashes.

-## Configuration: YAML
+## Configuration

 You can tune the hashing behavior inside your project's config (spamprotection.yml).
 Currently avvailable options (default):
 ```yaml
 minimalic\CryptoProtect\Models\CryptographicChallenge:
   difficulty_cycles: 100000
 ```

-## Configuration: CMS

-Inside CMS use the "cryptoprotect" area and generate new Hashes.
+Flush caches with `?flush=all` and regenerate hashes inside CMS after config changes.

+More on configuring and using Spam Protection Field inside [SpamProtection Module](https://github.com/silverstripe/silverstripe-spamprotection) repository.

 ## License